-A Trump Golf Course Said It Gave Millions To Charity; Here's What The Numbers Say
+A Trump Golf Course Said It Gave Millions To Charity.
+Here's What The Numbers Say

 The Washington Post has documented that Trump properties around the country also prefer this type of donation.
 Some nonprofits welcome such gifts.

-Judith Opdahl, the executive director of the Cancer Support Community Redondo Beach, did not offer specific dollar amounts, but says the Trump Organization has been "very philanthropic" by providing discounted event space and in-kind donations for charity auctions.
+Judith Opdahl, the executive director of the Cancer Support Community Redondo Beach, did not offer specific dollar amounts but says the Trump Organization has been "very philanthropic" by providing discounted event space and in-kind donations for charity auctions.

 Daniel Borochoff, of the charity watchdog CharityWatch, says many companies use in-kind donations as a way to promote their business and build goodwill.